Key Takeaways

 Here are the main strengths of standardized tests:

-• Remains objective: In recent times, we have seen what The Telegraph called grade inflation.
-This refers to an overwhelming proportion of students getting A’s, thus making it difficult to reliably compare their caliber or preparations.
+- Remains objective: An overwhelming proportion of students getting A’s (called ‘grade inflation’) makes it difficult to reliably compare their caliber or preparations.
 A standardized test, conducted across the nation, can provide an objective comparison of performances.
 This helps the admissions committee minimize bias.

 After analyzing the pros and cons of standardized tests, we have come to believe that such tests have a very important role to play, whether it’s college admissions or hiring.
 Hence, replacing standardized testing entirely would be like throwing away the baby with the bathwater.